HendricoS/chatx-app/applicationPlanning/README.md

 ### Deployment Information:

-- The frontend is deployed on Vercel, and the backend is hosted on GitHub.
+- The frontend is deployed on Vercel, and the backend is hosted on ?????.
 - Frontend and backend are deployed separately for ease of maintenance and scalability.

 ## GitHub Link